liftbridge-io/liftbridge/documentation/concepts.md

 This may be used in tandem with API `FetchPartitionMetadata` to retrieve partition's metadata.

-## Encryption of data on server side on server side
+## Server-Side Encryption

 Streams support the encryption of messages' values on the server side for extra security and data governance concerns.

 This behavior may be enabled by [*configuration*](./configuration.md).

-For each message, a random AES key is generated and the message is encrypted using that key (called the `Data Key`).
+Upon initilization of a partition, a random AES key is generated and the message is encrypted using that key (called the `Data Key`).

 The generated key is then wrapped using advanced key wrapping algorithm proposed in [RFC5649](https://www.rfc-editor.org/rfc/rfc5649.txt).